+Editor’s Note: It is FFS how Intermediate UE-to-Network Relay determines the destination L2 address when forwarding IP address allocation/configuration message to its child Intermediate UE-to-Network Relay or Remote UE.

 The 5G ProSe Intermediate UE-to-Network Relay builds its local IP routing table based on the Remote UE info from the link modification procedures as described in clause 6.4.3.8.1.
 The local IP routing table is per RSC and used based on RSC of the link the packet is received.